-Parag Prasad is an award winning business coach and author of the ‘Proven Sales & Marketing Techniques for SMEs’ blog.
-To read more great articles visit www.paragprasad.com or join the Facebook group here.
+Parag Prasad is an award-winning business coach and author of the London Business Coaching blog.
+To read more great articles visit www.londonbusinesscoaching.com or connect with them on Facebook here.

 A current client of mine and good friend, Paul Lindsell, runs a creative design agency based in East London, where his team design websites and online marketing material.
 He explains:

 “Capsule01 was founded in 1996 by creative and technical professionals, not businessmen.
 Although we had an entrepreneurial spirit we didn’t really understand the ins and outs of running a business”

 The solution to this problem was beautifully explained and popularised in 1986 by Michael E. Gerber in his book The E-Myth Revisited (the ‘E’ stands for entrepreneur).
 If I could choose one book that every business owner had to read, this would be a very strong contender.
 I like it that much.

 The kind of technical and creative expert that usually founds a business will normally have a certain personality type and mindset.
 Gerber calls it the Technician mindset: someone who is an expert in their craft; someone who suffers for their art and is most content when doing what they are an expert at.
 Often they will see themselves as anti-conformists, and build their self-esteem around being the best there is in their particular field of expertise.
 Every great entrepreneur has this side of their personality, but the problem is… time.